semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 ```
 Substitute the placeholder <code><span className="placeholder">PAT</span></code> with the name you created for this variable.

 For more configuration options, see [Bitbucket Pipelines CI Sample](/semgrep-ci/sample-ci-configs/#bitbucket-pipelines).
+Examples of more CI pipelines that you can use in Bitbucket CMS can be found in [Sample continuous integration (CI) configurations](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/).

 :::note
 - Substitute branch names and exported tokens (for example `main`, `$PAT`) according to your workspace or repository settings.